SEMINAR PRESENTATION

 Step 11:

 Think about thew questions the audience may want to ask you.
-Plan how you will answer them.
+Plan

 Step 12: